influxdata/telegraf/plugins/inputs/http_response/README.md

   # {'fake':'data'}
   # '''

-  # Log network errors in the Telegraf log
-  # Turned off by default to avoid filling the logs with exessive repetitive strings
-  # log_network_errors = false

   ## Optional substring or regex match in body of the response
   # response_string_match = "\"service_status\": \"up\""
   # response_string_match = "ok"